hfl/hfl.github.io/_posts/2025-06-12-hunspell-man-dict.markdown

 #### FORBIDWARN
 使用 WARN 标记不能被拼写检查接受的词使用此参数。

-### 组合选项
+### 组合项
+#### BREAK 项

-       BREAK 定义截断行数
+    BREAK 定义截断的总行数
     BREAK 符号或者符号序列

 Define new break points for breaking words and checking word parts separately.
 Use ^ and  $ to delete characters at end and start of the word.
 Rationale: useful for com‐ pounding with joining character or strings (for example, hyphen in English and  Ger‐ man  or  hyphen and n-dash in Hungarian).
 Dashes are often bad break points for tok‐ enization, because compounds with dashes may contain not valid  parts,  too.)
 With BREAK, Hunspell can check both side of these compounds, breaking the words at dashes and n-dashes:

     BREAK 2
     BREAK -
     BREAK --    # n-dash

-       Breaking are recursive, so foo-bar, bar-foo and foo-foo--bar-bar would be valid  compounds.
-       Note: The default word break of Hunspell is equivalent of the following BREAK definition:

     BREAK 3
     BREAK -
     BREAK ^-
     BREAK -$

 Hunspell doesn't accept the "-word" and "word-" forms by this BREAK definition:

     BREAK 1
     BREAK -

 Switching off the default values:

     BREAK 0

 Note  II: COMPOUNDRULE is better for handling dashes and other  compound joining characters or character strings.
 Use BREAK, if you want to check words with dashes  or  other  joining characters and there is no time or possibility to describe precise compound rules with COM‐ POUNDRULE (COMPOUNDRULE handles only the suffixation of the last word part  of  a  compound word).

 Note III: For command line spell checking of words with extra characters, set WORDCHARS pa‐
 rameters: WORDCHARS --- (see tests/break.*) example

     COMPOUNDRULE number_of_compound_definitions
     COMPOUNDRULE compound_pattern

 Define custom compound patterns with a regex-like syntax.
 The first COMPOUNDRULE is a  header  with  the number of the following COMPOUNDRULE definitions.
 Compound pat‐ terns consist compound flags, parentheses, star and question mark meta characters.
 A flag  followed by a `*' matches a word sequence of 0 or more matches of words signed with this compound flag.
 A flag followed by a `?' matches a word sequence of 0 or 1 matches of a word signed with this compound flag.
 See tests/compound*.* examples.

 Note: en_US dictionary of OpenOffice.org uses COMPOUNDRULE for ordinal number recog‐ nition (1st, 2nd, 11th, 12th, 22nd, 112th, 1000122nd etc.).

 Note II: In the case of long and numerical flag types use only parenthesized  flags:
 (1500)*(2000)?

 Note  III: COMPOUNDRULE flags work completely separately from the compounding mecha‐ nisms using COMPOUNDFLAG, COMPOUNDBEGIN, etc. compound flags.
 (Use  these  flags  on different entries for words).

        COMPOUNDMIN num
               Minimum length of words used for compounding.
 Default value is 3 letters.